Stacy's mom has got it goin' on

 - Veronica Reed (aka professional dominatrix and fetish model Veronica Vance) is definitely one.
 Virtually every character who is attracted to women has mentioned that they used to jack off over pictures of her.
 Needless to say, this has led to some awkward moments for her son Marten, especially when both his girlfriend Dora and her father admitted to it...

-- Similarly, Dora's first reaction on seeing Marten's dad is to turn to Marten and tell him how incredibly hot he'll look when he gets gray hair.
+- Similarly, Dora's first reaction on seeing Marten's dad (who looks exactly like his son, but with silver hair and crow's feet around his eyes) is to turn to Marten and tell him how incredibly hot he'll look when he gets gray hair.

 - This xkcd.